ChetanXpro/superbridge-dashboard/README.md

 # Limit dashboard
-superbridge dashboard to show and update limits for different tokens
+Track all your bridge transaction limits for all supported tokens across your App chain and connected chains.